Teretonga Park, 28 Jan 1967

 Notes on the cars:

 - Brabham BT6 [FJ-4-63] (Laurence Brownlie): Rodney Banting Formula Junior 1963.
 Then observed by Formula 1 Register member John Thompson to be the car entered by Janspeed Engineering for Clive Baker (Torquay) in Formula 3 in 1964.
 Sold to Graeme Lawrence and fitted with a 1500cc Ford twin cam for New Zealand racing in 1965 and 1966.
-To Laurence Brownlie for 1967, then Tony Batchelor for 1968, then hillclimbed Roy Lyme in 1969.
-According to Graham Vercoe, this car was crashed badly by Lyme at Pukekohe and rebuilt by Warner Collins.
+To Laurence Brownlie for 1967, then Tony Batchelor for 1968, then hillclimber Roy Lyme for the 1968/69 season.
+Lyme raced it for the first time in a National Formula race at Pukekohe on 9 November 1968, but hit the fence at Champion Curve on lap 2, and the car was badly damaged.
+According to Graham Vercoe, it was rebuilt by Warner Collins.
 It then went to William Smith and was raced as a BT15 in 1970, then Eric Anderson in 1971, then Bernard Milray as a Formula Ford in 1976; and was bought by Wayne Rogers in 1982.
 Rogers restored it to Formula Junior specification and ran it at Pukekohe in December 1983.
 It was bought by Paul Higgins in 1988 who retained it until March 2001, when he sold it to Rob Hands in Australia.
 Bought by Peter Strauss (Armadale, Australia) in June 2002 and driven for the first time in a FJ race at Philip Island in in February 2004.
 Strauss has raced the car in Australian Formula Junior Association events since then.

 - Brabham BT6 [FJ-18-63] (Peter Yock): A very late-1963 car for Andy Buchanen to race in Australian 1500cc racing with a Ford twin cam engine.
 Retained for 1965 then to Bill Caldwell for 1966 then to Peter Yock for 1967.
 Yock is known to have returned the car to England for repairs but its history after is still being researched.